askri-7/some_asm_projects/README.md

 # Three ASM Projects

-A trio of small x86-64 assembly programs written by hand — no compiler, no shortcuts, just registers and syscalls.
+A trio of small x86-64 assembly programs  — no compiler, no shortcuts, just registers and syscalls.

 - [Printf Func](./printf%20func)
 - [Calculator](./calculator)